-Poor dietary intake and insufficient activity levels present a risk of adverse health outcomes including obesity, identified by the World Health Organization as the percentage of people with a body mass index (BMI) at or above 30 kg/m2.
+Poor dietary intake and insufficient activity levels present a risk of adverse health outcomes including obesity.
 The most recently available data from both the OECD (2014) and the WHO (2014 estimates) indicate that the U.S. has the greatest prevalence of obesity among high-income countries.
 Over a third of the U.S. is obese, compared to just over a fifth on average in comparable countries.

 More adults in the U.S. have a sedentary lifestyle than in most comparable countries

 Sedentary lifestyle increases the risk of heart disease, obesity, and other health problems, and is associated with low socioeconomic status.
 Data from the World Health Organization indicate that 32% of adults in the U.S. have insufficient physical activity, compared to 26% on average in comparable countries.